SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Did You Know?
 Many home security companies offer free self-monitoring through their apps.
 Brinks is not one of them.
 While you can access and control your system using the Brinks Home app, you have to pay a monthly fee for professional monitoring.

 During our testing, Brinks’ entry sensors and motion detectors were highly responsive.
 We didn’t experience any false alarms.
 When the alarm triggered, a Brinks monitoring agent contacted us to assess the situation.
-It gave us greater in the system’s ability to protect against burglary and home invasions.
+It gave us greater confidence in the system’s ability to protect against burglary and home invasions.

 While we strongly recommend professional monitoring, we wish Brinks offered a free self-monitoring option.
 Most DIY systems, such as SimpliSafe, let customers use their equipment without monthly fees, but professionally installed systems like Brinks require a subscription.
 If you’re looking for self-monitoring, check out our guide to the best home security systems with no monthly fee.